renehamburger/blinx.js/README.md

 Any PR will also be built and unit-tested by Travis CI.

-Theres also more work to be done on the underlying [Bible Passage Reference Parser](https://github.com/openbibleinfo/Bible-Passage-Reference-Parser).
+There is also more work to be done on the underlying [Bible Passage Reference Parser](https://github.com/openbibleinfo/Bible-Passage-Reference-Parser).

 ## Known issues